laravel/docs/validation.md

 ### Customizing The Flashed Error Format

 If you wish to customize the format of the validation errors that are flashed to the session when validation fails, override the `formatErrors` on your base request (`App\Http\Requests\Request`).
-Don't forget to import the `Illuminate\Validation\Validator` class at the top of the file:
+Don't forget to import the `Illuminate\Contracts\Validation\Validator` class at the top of the file:

 	/**
 	 * {@inheritdoc}